 - Where To Watch: Netflix Viki

-If you guys have gotten into the Korean Wave through some other Dramas, let us know down in the comments.
+If you got into the Korean Wave through other dramas, please let us know in the comments.

 Right now with Grid and Military Prosecutor I am just enjoying the otherwise lull in k-drama time…there is forecasting love but i am more in the mood for something more action packed…so small mercies right now with the above 2 mentioned dramas.